jorgeluceda/dotfiles/README.md

 ### Dotfiles

-Contains all configuration files needed to set up our i3 DE the way in the desired manner.
+Contains all configuration files needed to set up the i3 environment in the desired manner